-Amarinder Singh quits as Punjab chief minister
+Amarinder Singh quits as Punjab chief minister, says he felt ‘humiliated’

-The Punjab unit of the Congress had been thrown into a crisis following a rift between Singh and party leader Navjot Singh Sidhu.
+The state unit of the Congress had been thrown into a crisis following a rift between Singh and party leader Navjot Singh Sidhu.

-Punjab Chief Minister Amarinder Singh resigned on Saturday, his media advisor Raveen Thukral announced.
+Punjab Chief Minister Amarinder Singh resigned on Saturday, he announced on Twitter.
 He submitted his resignation to Governor Banwarilal Purohit at the Raj Bhawan.

+After meeting Purohit, Singh told the media that he had decided to quit early on Saturday morning.
+He said that he had also informed Congress’ interim President Sonia Gandhi about his resignation.

+“I feel humiliated,” the Congress leader said, addressing reporters after submitting his resignation.

+On his future course of action, Singh said that he will hold discussions with his supporters and then decide.

+Former Punjab Congress chiefs Sunil Jakhar and Pratap Singh Bajwa and late party leader Beant Singh’s grandson Ravneet Singh Bittu are considered the top contenders for the chief minister’s post, according to NDTV.

-The Congress leader’s resignation came ahead of an emergency meeting of Congress MLAs scheduled around 5 pm.
+The Congress leader’s resignation came ahead of an emergency meeting of Congress MLAs scheduled at 5 pm.

 Late on Friday, the party’s official in charge of Punjab, Harish Rawat, had called for the Congress’ Legislative Party meeting.
 Rawat had said that he had received representations from many MLAs who wanted Singh to resign.